jeknov/awesome-llm-consistency/README.md

 ```
 @misc{novikova2024-llm-consistency-list,
   author = {Novikova Jekaterina},
-  title = {Awesome LLM Consistency: s curated list of papers and resources about the consistency of large language models.},
+  title = {Awesome LLM Consistency: a curated list of papers and resources about the consistency of large language models.},
   year = {2024},
   publisher = {GitHub},
   journal = {GitHub repository},